DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/04/07 v0.780
+- UI - Updated the SL Data fortress breach user name to `[REDUCTED]` instead of a hardcoded `Xh81d` to avoid confusion
 - UPDATE - Now healing tile is usable even when there are enemies around

 ### 2022/04/05 v0.780